Updated October 25, 2023

 Project Finance in India is one of the key focus areas in today’s world because of the continuous growth and expansion of industries at a rapid rate.
 It is a centuries-old form of financing high-risk, development-oriented projects.

-Project finance is the long-term financing of infrastructure and industrial projects based upon non-recourse or limited alternative of financial structure where project debt and equity used to finance the project are paid back from the cash flow engendered by the project.
+Project finance is the long-term financing of infrastructure and industrial projects based upon the non-recourse or limited alternative of financial structure where project debt and equity used to finance the project are paid back from the cash flow engendered by the project.

-They are most ordinarily non-recourse loans, which are fortified by the project assets and paid entirely from project cash flow, rather than from the general assets or creditworthiness of the project sponsors, a decision in part braced by financial modeling.
+They are most ordinarily non-recourse loans, which are fortified by the project assets and paid entirely from project cash flow rather than from the general assets or creditworthiness of the project sponsors, a decision in part braced by financial modeling.

-Methods of Project Financing
+Methods of Project Financing in India

 - Share capital – equity capital and preference capital.